 For material which is in stock in the library there is no cost.

-For material which is not in stock in the library there will be a document supply fee (£9.42) and a copyright clearance fee (£5-£25)
+For material which is not in stock in the library there will be a document supply fee (up to £10.90) and a copyright clearance fee (£5-£25, occasionally more).

 As with other materials supplied by the library, any costs incurred are deducted from the Library financial allocation for your school.